How to clean up your WordPress® database

 • link tracking plugins

-I’m not saying you shouldn’t use any of the above plugins but use plugins that offer those functionalities and save data externally, not in your WordPress database.
-If you can avoid it, don’t use plugins that add bloat, keep the WordPress database as clean as possible.
+I’m not saying you shouldn’t use any of the above plugins, but use plugins that offer those functionalities and save data externally, not in your WordPress® database.

 Comments